mclaughlin-ryan/rmclaughlin4.github.io/README.md

   <img src="scoring_methods_full.png" width="700px" height="375px">
 </p>

-Above is a scan with marked arteries as well as different calcium scoring methods that can be chosen (left side).
+A scan with marked arteries as well as different calcium scoring methods that can be chosen (left side).

 <p align="center">
   <img src="label_statistics.png" width="400px" height="289px">
 </p>

-Calcium score output with scores for each artery and the total calcium score.
+This is the calcium score output with scores for each artery and the total calcium score.

 <!--<p>
   </div>